Planning for an Azure File Sync deployment

 There are two strategies for encrypting data on Windows Server that work generally with Azure File Sync: encryption beneath the file system such that the file system and all of the data written to it is encrypted, and encryption within the file format itself.
-These methods are not mutually exclusive; they can be used together if desired since the purpose of encryption is different.
+These methods aren't mutually exclusive; they can be used together if desired because the purpose of encryption is different.

 Third-party products that work similarly to BitLocker, in that they sit beneath the NTFS volume, should similarly work fully transparently with Azure File Sync.

-Azure File Sync does not interoperate with NTFS Encrypted File System (NTFS EFS) or third-party encryption solutions that sit above the file system but below the file's data stream.
+Azure File Sync doesn't interoperate with NTFS Encrypted File System (NTFS EFS) or third-party encryption solutions that sit above the file system but below the file's data stream.

 Encryption in transit

-Azure File Sync service will remove support for TLS1.0 and 1.1 on August 1st, 2020.
+Azure File Sync service removed support for TLS1.0 and 1.1 on August 1st, 2020.
 All supported Azure File Sync agent versions already use TLS1.2 by default.
 Using an earlier version of TLS could occur if TLS1.2 was disabled on your server or a proxy is used.
 If you are using a proxy, we recommend you check the proxy configuration.
-Azure File Sync service regions added after 5/1/2020 will only support TLS1.2 and support for TLS1.0 and 1.1 will be removed from existing regions on August 1st, 2020.
+Azure File Sync service regions added after 5/1/2020 only support TLS1.2.
 For more information, see the troubleshooting guide.

-Azure File Sync agent communicates with your Storage Sync Service and Azure file share using the Azure File Sync REST protocol and the FileREST protocol, both of which always use HTTPS over port 443.
-Azure File Sync does not send unencrypted requests over HTTP.
+The Azure File Sync agent communicates with your Storage Sync Service and Azure file share using the Azure File Sync REST protocol and the FileREST protocol, both of which always use HTTPS over port 443.
+Azure File Sync doesn't send unencrypted requests over HTTP.

 Azure storage accounts contain a switch for requiring encryption in transit, which is enabled by default.
 Even if the switch at the storage account level is disabled, meaning that unencrypted connections to your Azure file shares are possible, Azure File Sync will still only used encrypted channels to access your file share.